ElektraInitiative/libelektra/doc/DESIGN.md

 In the above pairs, the first function reserves the necessary amount of memory.
 The second function frees the allocated data segment.
-There are more allocations happening but they are invisible to the user of the API and happen implicitly within any of these 3 classes:
+There are more allocations happening, but they are invisible to the user of the API and happen implicitly within any of these 3 classes:
 `KDB`, `Key` and `KeySet`.